 Optimized to ignore false detections.
-Excellent range.
+Has excellent range.
 English and Spanish voice options.
 Multiple radar and laser detection modes.
-Especially affordable.
+Model is especially affordable.
 Includes mounting kit.

 Noisy, but you will never miss an alert.

 Pulls live information of noted speed and red light cameras from the internet for added protection.
-Forward and rear radar antennas.
-Accurate threat detection.
-Easy to install.
+Has forward and rear radar antennas.
+Threat detection is accurate.
+It's easy to install.

-The MAX 360c is a pricy radar detector.
+The MAX 360c is a pricey radar detector.

 Your primary consideration is deciding if the radar detector will be for multiple cars.
 If so, you will need a portable model.
 If not, a dash-installed unit is usually the better option.
 You'll want a sensitive detector with an adjustable antenna that can discriminate against false alarms and is WiFi- or Bluetooth-enabled.

 A radar detector is an in-car device that identifies many of the radar guns used by law enforcement to measure the speed of a passing car.
 Using the Doppler shift, a radar gun measures the distance and speed between the electromagnetic beam sent out by the handheld gun to a passing car and then back to the device.

 Depending on the sophistication of the device, a radar detector can alert a driver via a panel that signals the presence of police radar as well as the posted speed limit and the car’s current speed.
 Newer, high-end radar detectors can also send out jamming signals that block the radar from tracking a car equipped with such a device.

 The radio waves present in any one area – TV and radio signals, garage door opener signals, and so on – can create many false alarms, but some newer radar detectors can differentiate between various kinds of electromagnetic waves to limit the number of errors.